ms/buildtogether.tech/_includes/intro.md

 now, I am struck by how useful its advice continues to be, but I'm also struck by what *isn't* there.
 How do you run a meeting in a way that ensures everyone is heard?
-After working in and around programming for forty years, I believe knowing that is more useful than knowing what design by contract is (<span x="design"></span>).
+After working in and around programming for forty years, I believe knowing that is more useful than knowing what design by contract is.
 Why and how are tech companies so hostile to women, people of color, and members of the LGBT community?
-The evidence that they are is much stronger than the evidence for the benefits of test-driven development (<span x="process"></span>).
-And given how online platforms have fueled radicalization and disinformation, shouldn't every book on how to be a better programmer at least mention them?
+The evidence that they are is much stronger than the evidence for the benefits of test-driven development.
+And given how online platforms have fueled radicalization and disinformation, shouldn't every guide to being a better programmer at least mention them?

-This book can't cover everything that those three did, but if you are an undergraduate student embarking on a semester-long software project as part of a team, it will give you the tools you need to succeed.
-Its aim is to teach you how to be a *compassionate programmer*---one who cares as much about the well-being of their colleagues and users as they do about their own.
+If you are an undergraduate student embarking on a semester-long software project as part of a team, this book will give you the tools you need to succeed.
+Its aim is to teach you how to be a compassionate programmer---one who cares as much about the well-being of their colleagues and users as they do about their own.
 This focus is not purely selfless: treating other people as if they are as important as yourself also makes your life easier, not least because you-in-the-future is one of the people you're helping.